Empirical Bayes Estimation in Heterogeneous Coefficient Panel Models: Introduction

-The second challenge lies in establishing the consistency of the HIVDX model.
+The second challenge lies in establishing consistent estimation of the HIVDX model.
 The classic proof of \citet{kiefer1956consistency} assumes compactness, but when $\hc_i$ is allowed to be unbounded, the space of mixing distributions is non-compact.
 While the case of $\dbeta = 1$ can be resolved by embedding $\mathbb{R}$ into its compact completion $[-\infty, \infty]$, the multidimensional setting ($\dbeta \ge 2$) presents unique difficulties because mass can diverge along infinitely many distinct directions.
 To address this, Section~\ref{sec:consistency} adopts a metric induced by the vague topology to effectively compactify the space of prior distributions.
-Theorem~\ref{thm:consistency} establishes the almost sure consistency of the \NPM\ with respect to this metric.
-Building on this result, Theorem~\ref{thm:EB-consistency} in Section~\ref{subsec:EB-consistency} provides conditions for the regret consistency (equivalently, asymptotic optimality) of the EB estimator for $\Tau_i$, taking into account that $\Tau_i$ may involve functions of the random coefficients and the data.
-For example, the oracle one-step-ahead prediction under quadratic loss is $\taupm_i = \mathbb{E}_{G_*}[a_i + b_i X_{2,i T+1} + \rho_i Y_{iT} \,|\, Y_{i}, X_{i},X_{2,i T+1}] - \mathbb{E}_{G_*}[\rho_i a_i +\rho_i b_i X_{2,iT} \,|\, Y_{i}, X_{i}]$.
+Theorem~\ref{thm:consistency} establishes almost sure consistency of the nonparametric maximum likelihood estimator (\NPM) with respect to this metric.
+Building on this result, Theorem~\ref{thm:EB-consistency} in Section~\ref{subsec:EB-consistency} provides conditions for regret consistency (equivalently, asymptotic optimality) of the EB estimator for $\Tau_i$, taking into account that $\Tau_i$ may involve functions of the random coefficients and the data.
+For example, the optimal (but infeasible) one-step-ahead prediction under quadratic loss is $\taupm_i = \mathbb{E}_{G_*}[a_i + b_i X_{2,i T+1} + \rho_i Y_{iT} \,|\, Y_{i}, X_{i},X_{2,i T+1}] - \mathbb{E}_{G_*}[\rho_i a_i +\rho_i b_i X_{2,iT} \,|\, Y_{i}, X_{i}]$.
 The prediction error $\hat \tau^{\EB}_i-\tau_i^*$ thus involves interaction of the errors in estimating the random coefficients and $(Y_i,X_i)$.
 Proposition~\ref{prop:EB-HIVDX} provides low-level sufficient conditions for the EB prediction to be regret-consistent.

-The third challenge arises from the computational complexity associated with multiple sources of heterogeneity.
-Building on the interior-point method of \citet{koenkerConvexOptimizationShape2014}, \citet{GK:2017} discretize $G_*$ over a fixed grid and solve the dual formulation of the NPMLE via convex optimization.
-While effective in one or two dimensions, these methods do not scale well as the dimension of the parameter space increases.
-We also approximate $G_*$ using a discrete distribution, but we employ an algorithm capable of flexibly handling higher-dimensional heterogeneity.
-To this end, Section~\ref{sec:implementation} adapts the Wasserstein-Fisher-Rao (WFR) gradient flow algorithm of \citet{yan2024learning} to the panel regression setting.
-In this algorithm, the Wasserstein step adaptively relocates support points to accelerate convergence, while the Fisher-Rao step updates the probability weights via Bayes’ rule.